 – Its actually pretty portable.
 You can unbolt it and move it quickly without fuss or stress of “breaking” it.

-- I’ve had mine for 9 years, I think they get better with age.
+– I’ve used mine for 10 years and I think they get better with age.

 – It runs well on a 5lpm oxygen concentrator (I have mine hooked to a 10lpm because I was considering a Mega Minor Burner at one stage) and I prefer it on a 10lpm, although it never surpasses 8lpm.

-- It is very forgiving if you don’t clean it, the carbon shoots out of the ports eventually.
-I’ve had mine for 9 years and it hasn’t clogged once.
-(I’ve been told off for not cleaning it.
-Yes, yes, lampworking cardinal sin is to not clean the soot out of your torch regularly.
-I’m sorry!)
+– It is very forgiving if you don’t clean it, the carbon shoots out of the ports eventually.
+Mine hasn’t clogged once.
+(I’ve been told off for not cleaning it) Yes, yes, lampworking cardinal sin is to not clean the soot out of your torch regularly.
+I’m sorry!
+But honestly, I think cleaning torch ports is a lot like cleaning ears, leaven them alone and only get the stuff you can see.

 – You can control the flame easily with the gas and oxygen dial on the torch.
 This means you can affect a pure neutral, striking and reducing flame instantly.
 The heat spots in the flame are very defined, which makes it easier to understand where the right spot is to melt glass fast, slow or keep it warm.

-- If you’re working with thick Borosilicate rods, it takes a very long time to melt on a Minor Burner on a 5lpm oxygen concentrator, and it’s much slower than soft glass on a more powerful concentrator or bottled oxy.
+– COE 104 takes a long time to melt on a Minor Burner on a 5lpm oxygen con, and it’s much slower than soft glass on a more powerful concentrator or bottled oxy.

 – You cannot get pinpoint accurate flames.
 You can lower the flame right down, but it will be never be pin prick sharp like what some other torches can achieve.
 This might be important to you further down the track as you refine your skills.